testibus/testibus/README.md

-# testibus
-Used for testing
+# This repository is used for testing purposes